dstufft/personal-peps/moar-better-wheels.rst

   fun things.
 * Decide about wheel.json, Key: Value is lame but so is WHEEL + wheel.json, however the WHEEL file is required for compatibility
+* Figure out if executable Wheels should add stdlib and platstdlib to the sys.path as well.
+* setuptools entry points are a non standard piece of metadata but pip has support for generating them, should the Wheel spec?
+(I think No?)
+* Figure out if shebang writing makes any sense on Windows
+* Does PEP 376 go in purelib? platlib?
+Something else?

 Copyright